revaturelabs/India-Training-Project-0-Presentations/index.md

   - Discuss tools & technologies used, design patterns implemented, and overall architecture considerations in this project

+  - Showcase the ER diagram and talk about the relationshiop between your tables in the database

   - Include a live demo

     - Showcase your code – You can talk about project structure & design patterns you’ve implemented (if any)